teamneusta/pimcore-presentation-bundle/README.md

 ## Contribution

-Feel free to open issues for any bug, feature request or other ideas.
-There is no issue template at the moment.
+Feel free to open issues for any bug, feature request, or other ideas.

-Please mention to write an issue, before create large pull requests.
+Please remember to create an issue before creating large pull requests.